Skip to main content

 • Service Providers: Assisting with data processing, IT support, marketing, and other operational functions.
 They are bound by strict contractual safeguards to protect your information.

-• For the specific purpose of facilitating security clearance applications
+• For the specific purpose of facilitating NV1 or NV2 sponsorship;

-• With partners bound by strict confidentiality agreements
+• With our partner who is bound by strict confidentiality agreements;

-• Limited to information necessary for the security clearance process
+• Limited to information necessary for the clearance process.

 Due to the sensitive nature of security clearance processes, additional privacy protections apply to information collected for these purposes: